Is dystonia genetic?

 Many people report tiredness as part of their symptoms.
 For some people with constant involuntary movements the tiredness could be due to the energy expended, which is like an extended gym work-out.
 For others holding abnormal positions of their body throughout the day and the stress it puts on other parts of the body is very tiring.
 Tiredness can also be a sign of depression or low mood because of the chronic nature of dystonia.
 If this is a feature talk to your general practitioner, your specialist or mental health professional.

+The answers to these FAQs have been approved by our advisory board.
 If you have a specific question you would like to see on this page please Contact Us